Abhi568/Motivational-burn-website.io/README.md

 name.php :  This take care of username and user profile images of home page.

-name_remain.php:  This take care of username and user profile images except home page.
+name_remain.php:  This take care of username and user profile images except home page,

 https://motivational0website.000webhostapp.com/